isaacnmm/pestpolicy-hugo2XX/content/posts/do-snakes-have-feelings/index.md

 You can pet a snake.
 This may not be that easy at first.
 However, snakes will get free when they realize that you are not a threat or source of food.
 As the owner, you must maintain a continuous care for your snakes to create that close bond with them.

-Importantly, you must involve a vet for regular check on it emotional reactions, the venomous content and level of human
+Importantly, you must involve a vet for regular check on it emotional reactions, the venomous content and level of human-pet freedom gained.
-- pet freedom gained.

 Though you can pet snakes, it is not always assured that petted snakes will respond positively to you (owners) or other humans.
 You therefore need to check on the feelings and emotional conditions of your snakes before interacting with them.